brille/brille/docs/tutorials/tutorial_00.rst

     \end{aligned}

 with :math:`S_i(\mathbf{Q})` and :math:`\omega_i(\mathbf{Q})` directly calculable
-from theory via, e.g., :py:mod:`Euphonic`.
+from theory via, e.g., :py:class:`~euphonic.structure_factor.StructureFactor`.

 If the observations were on a regular :math:`(\mathbf{Q},E)` grid then it would be straightforward to calculate :math:`S_i(\mathbf{Q})` and